poggit/virion/spec.md

 Note that global variables are not considered namespace items because they are namespace-insensitive.

+#### PSR item
+A "PSR item" is a namespace item with its own file as specified by the PSR-0 or PSR-4 standard.

+The following quote is taken from the PSR-4 standard:
+> The term “class” refers to classes, interfaces, traits, and other similar structures.

+A PSR item refers to the term "class" as specified by PSR-4.

 #### Transitively under
 A namespace item is considered "transitively under" a namespace `a\b\c`